dmetivie/ExpectationMaximization.jl/README.md

 [![Docs](https://img.shields.io/badge/docs-dev-blue.svg)](https://dmetivie.github.io/ExpectationMaximization.jl/dev)

 This package provides a simple implementation of the Expectation Maximization (EM) algorithm used to fit mixture models.
-Due to [Julia](https://julialang.org/) amazing [dispatch](https://www.youtube.com/watch?v=kc9HwsxE1OY) systems, generic and reusable code spirit, and the [Distributions.jl](https://juliastats.org/Distributions.jl/stable/) package, the code while being very generic is both very expressive and fast[^1]!
+Due to [Julia](https://julialang.org/) amazing [dispatch](https://www.youtube.com/watch?v=kc9HwsxE1OY) systems, generic and reusable code spirit, and the [Distributions.jl](https://juliastats.org/Distributions.jl/stable/) package, the code while being very generic is both very expressive and fast!
+(Have a look at the [Benchmark section](https://dmetivie.github.io/ExpectationMaximization.jl/dev/benchmarks/))

 In particular, it works on a lot of mixtures:

 - Mixture of Univariate continuous distributions